data-integrations/wrangler/docs/directives/send-to-error.md

 # Send Records to Error

-SEND-TO-ERROR directive allows you filter records.
-It redirect the records that match the condition to the error collector if connected.
+SEND-TO-ERROR directive allows users to filter records and direct the filtered records that match a given condition to an error collector.
+If the error collector is not connected as the next stage in the pipeline then the filtered records will be dropped.

 ## Syntax